tbensky/npct/README.md

 You are done.
 Power the ESP32 using a battery and take it with you when you go out!
 The battery should power it for 40+ hours.
 Be sure not to disconnect it while you're out and about, as any logged contact information will be lost.

 When you get home, check the for blue LED.
 It'll be on if any health-related contacts were logged.
 (The red LED is always on.)
-To read out your contact log, go back to the Chrome-App you used to set up the device `(config.html)` and click on the blue "read device log" button:
+To read out your contact log, go back to the Chrome-App `(config.html)` to read any contact information that came in while you were out.
+Click on the blue "read device log" button:

 <p align="center"><img src=https://github.com/tbensky/npct/blob/master/pics/readlog.png width=400></p>